Psychology Degrees, Schools, and Careers in West Virginia

 Mountain State is the only not-for-profit university in the state with online psychology degree offerings as they boast an online graduate certificate in psychological studies and a master’s degree psychology program online as well.
 The other state-specific school is the for-profit online learning institution, the American Public University System, which is headquartered in Charleston and offers three separate fully online bachelor’s degrees in psychology as well as an online master’s degree program in a psychology-related field.

 If students don’t like the programs offered at either of those schools but are still committed to earning an online psychology degree in West Virginia, the best bet is to check out some of the national for-profit psychology education providers that serve West Virginia students.
 Schools like Capella University, the University of Phoenix, and Walden University offer fully online doctoral degrees in a multitude of psychology specialties while other schools like Baker College Online, Grand Canyon University, and Kaplan University offer a range of fully online bachelor’s degrees in the subject.
 Make sure to check out all of the different national psychology education providers individually to find the right fit for you.

 Career Opportunities for Psychologists in West Virginia

 The industry within West Virginia is growing, but unfortunately the growth is much slower than most of the other states.
-Workforce West Virginia estimated that the number of clinical, school, and counseling psychologists in West Virginia would grow by two percent (or about 10 jobs) from 2008 to 2018 and the state would also see approximately thirty job openings in the industry during that same time frame.
+O*NET reports that the number of clinical, school, and counseling psychologists in West Virginia would grow by 18% (or about 130 jobs) from 2020 to 2030 and the state would also see approximately 60 job openings every year during that same time frame.
 So maybe finding a psychology job in West Virginia will be more difficult than it is in other states, but that shouldn't discourage you if you have your heart set on starting your career in psychology in the state.